vonmillhausen/sf2000/README.md

     * If the "Edit Metadata Tags" window appears, just leave everything blank and click "OK"
 8. Replace the existing `pagefile.sys` file in the `Resources` folder on your SF2000 microSD card

+`dteyn` has also created a Python script which can take a `.WAV` file, trim it if it's longer than 90 seconds, and convert it to a `pagefile.sys` for you - you can [find the SF2000 BGM Tool here](https://github.com/Dteyn/SF2000_BGM_Tool).

 | Filename | 03.15 | 04.20 | 05.15 | 05.22 | 08.03 | Description | Listen |
 | -------- | ----- | ----- | ----- | ----- | ----- | ----------- | ------ |
 | `c2fkec.pgt` | ✨ | ✅ | 🚩 | ✅ | ✅ | "Popping" sound that is played when moving around the search keyboard | [listen](/sounds/c2fkec.pgt.mp3) |